ThatCosmicStorm/Quartz/Docs/02-the-great-language-tour/02-01-syntax-at-a-glance.md

 [^3]: What an original, revolutionary goal!
   No one has ever thought of this!
 [^4]: Hard-coded indentation ensures consistency across not only your own program but across all programs ever written.
-[^5]: But if you can read this code, you already know relatively enough to start tinkering.
+[^5]: If you already can read this code, keep reading anyway!
-  Please keep reading though!